roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Security management/Infrastructure security/Access applications in an ACK cluster through HTTPS.md

         Email Address []:a@alibaba.com
         ```

     -   You can also purchase a server certificate that is issued by Alibaba Cloud.
-For more information, see [Select a certificate from Alibaba Cloud SSL Certificates Service](/intl.en-US/Classic Load Balancer/User Guide/Certificate management/Create a certificate/Select a certificate from Alibaba Cloud SSL Certificates Service.md).
+For more information, see [Use a certificate from Alibaba Cloud SSL Certificates Service](/intl.en-US/Classic Load Balancer/User Guide/Certificate management/Create a certificate/Use a certificate from Alibaba Cloud SSL Certificates Service.md).

 You can select the following methods to configure the certificate based on how you want to access the cluster.